BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 Questions People May Have:
 • Is this project done/working?
-Yes, but it's a little buggy and rough.
+Kind of (technically yes), but it's a little buggy and rough.
 It does work, however.
+All files must be created manually first since no checking is programmed in, etc.

 Why I made this:<br/>
 I did this just to see how algorithms and formulas are used.
 I feel like I've learned a lot from this project.